Hopac/Hopac/Docs/Internals.md

 ```

 As you can see, the **fill** operation also holds the lock for only a few
 machine instructions.
-After the state is update and the lock released,
+After the state is updated and the lock released,
 subsequent read operations finish immediately.
 The read operations that
 have executed before have been pushed to the Readers stack, which must now
 be cleared by the fill operation.
 The clearing loop makes use of the **Value**